boostorg/hana/doc/tutorial.md

 @subsubsection tutorial-introspection-is_valid-typename Nested type names

-Checking for a nested type name is not hard, but it requires a bit more typing than the previous cases:
+Checking for a nested type name is not hard, but it is slightly more convoluted than the previous cases:

 @snippet example/tutorial/introspection.cpp nested_type_name

-One might wonder why we use `-> decltype(type<typename-expression>)` instead of simply `-> typename-expression`.
+One might wonder why we use `-> hana::type<typename-expression>` instead of simply `-> typename-expression`.
 Again, the reason is that we want to support types that can't be returned from functions, like array types or incomplete types.